On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Introduction

 There is a suitable abstract framework, see \cite{Pi2009-1}, extended, for example in \cite{PIC_2010:1889,PTW_Evo,Trost12,Trost18,Wau15,Wau16}, to incorporate dissipative, non-autonomous, and nonlinear systems.
 If for example $\epsilon,\:\mu,\:\sigma$ are all selfadjoint, non-negative, given e.g. by non-negative, real scalar $L_{\infty}$-multiplication-operators, then this abstract framework yields – with well-chosen boundary conditions – well-posedness of the problem, if we assume that $\mu$ and $\epsilon+\sigma$ are both strictly positive.
 This allows for a type change by having $\epsilon=0$ in some regions (eddy current case) and $\epsilon$ strictly positive in others.
 This eddy current problem is well-understood and well-justified, see \cite{MMA:MMA4515} or \cite[Section 5.3]{Wau16}.
 The problem we want to investigate here goes, however, one step further.
 We assume $\epsilon=0$ everywhere and $\sigma$ may still vanish in some regions, as e.g. suggested in \cite{zbMATH06064782}.

 In the case $\epsilon=0$, we eliminate $\mathrm{H}$ and obtain

 as a degenerate eddy current problem, which formally has parabolic regions, where $\sigma$ is strictly positive, and elliptic regions, where $\sigma$ vanishes.
-Note that this indeed represents a particularly degenerate situation for if $\sigma$ vanishes on some regions, the resulting problem still has a null-space, stemming from the infinite-dimensional null-space of the $\curl$-operator.
-In the derivation to be carried out below this is in fact the decisive observation.
+Note that this indeed represents a particularly degenerate situation for if $\sigma$ vanishes in some regions, the resulting problem still has a null-space, stemming from the infinite-dimensional null-space of the $\curl$-operator.
+In the derivation to be carried out below this is in fact the crucial observation.

 In a sense the problems discussed in this manuscript can also be regarded as the parabolic extension of the framework provided for elliptic type problems presented in \cite{TW14}, where nonlinear differential inclusions in divergence form have been discussed.